PhilPalmer/lbf-hack-tutorial/README.md

 containing a list of commands to be executed to assemble and configure the image with the software packages required.

-In this step you will create a Docker image containing the FastQC & MultiQC tools.
+In this step, you will create a Docker image containing the FastQC & MultiQC tools.

 Warning: the Docker build process automatically copies all files that are located in the current directory to the Docker daemon in order to create the image.
 This can take a lot of time when big/many files exist.
-For this reason it's important to *always* work in a directory containing only the files you really need to include in your Docker image.
+For this reason, it's important to *always* work in a directory containing only the files you really need to include in your Docker image.
-Alternatively you can use the `.dockerignore` file to select the path to exclude from the build.
+Alternatively, you can use the `.dockerignore` file to select the path to exclude from the build.

 Then use your favourite editor eg. `vim` to create a file named `Dockerfile` and copy the following content: